pgeu/pgeu-system/docs/confreg/sponsors.md

    and time is specified, and the timezone will be assumed to always be the conference timezone.

+Max number of claims
+:  The number of times this benefit can be claimed, per sponsor.
+The normal value is 1, but if set higher the benefit can be claimed multiple times with different data.
+Typical examples can be "two sessions in a sponsor track" or "two pages to print".
+Not all benefit classes support multiple claims - this field is only available if the selected class does.

 Automatically confirm
 :  Indicates if this benefit should automatically confirm as soon as